muddledthoughts/muddledthoughts/README.md

-- 👋 Hi, I’m @muddledthoughts, a biologist of 6 years
+- 👋 Hi, I’m @muddledthoughts, a biologist of 7 years
 - 👀 I’m interested in ... learning data sciences and bioinformatics
 - 🌱 I’m currently learning ...
-R
+R, Python
 - 💞️ I’m looking to collaborate on ...
 N/A
 - 📫 How to reach me ...